decompals/decompedia/projects/gamecube-wii/luigis-mansion.md

 |------------------|---------|----------|

 An in-progress decompilation of [Luigi's Mansion](https://wikipedia.org/wiki/Luigi’s_Mansion) for the [Nintendo GameCube](https://wikipedia.org/wiki/Nintendo_GameCube).
 The focus is currently laid on both the Japanese release (GLMJ01) and American release (GLME01).
-The original creator first focused on the North American release, which was then changed to the Japanese release in Moddimation's repo.
-The current repo uses these previous efforts as references for symbols, types, and code.
+The original creator first focused on the North American release, which was then changed to the Japanese release in Moddimation's project.
+The current project uses these previous efforts as references for symbols, types, and code.

 There are no known symbol maps for this game, however, it does come with [RTTI](https://www.sandordargo.com/blog/2023/03/01/binary-sizes-and-rtti).